Section 508 Program Management Office

 • Ensure personnel with disabilities have access to and use of information and data that is comparable to those who do not have disabilities.

-• Ensure DCMA websites, applications, and systems are in compliance with Web Content Accessibility Guidelines (WCAG) 2.0 and ICT Revised 508 Standards and 255 Guidelines.
+• Ensure DCMA websites, applications, and systems are in compliance with WCAG Level AA 2.1 and ICT Revised 508 Standards and 255 Guidelines.

-• Ensure all Web Applications, Software Development, and Legacy Systems are accessible from any locations to users with a disability.
+• Ensure all Web Applications, Software Development, and Legacy Systems are accessible from any location to users with a disability.

 • Provide an enterprise-wide solution for checking websites and Section 508 standards for compliance.